gitlabhq/omnibus-gitlab/doc/settings/database.md

 - Please fully read this section before running any commands.
 - Please plan ahead as upgrade involves downtime.
-- If you encounter any problems during upgrade, please raise an issue with a full description at [omnibus-gitlab issue tracker](https://gitlab.com/gitlab-org/omnibus-gitlab).
+- If you encounter any problems during upgrade, please raise an issue with a full description at the [Omnibus GitLab issue tracker](https://gitlab.com/gitlab-org/omnibus-gitlab).

 Before upgrading, please check the following: